jdibenes/hl2ss/README.md

 - Set text: sets the text, font size and color of a TextMeshPro object.
 - Remove: destroy game object.
 - Remove all: destroy all game objects created by the plugin.

+To enable this functionality, add the [RemoteUnityScene.cs](https://github.com/jdibenes/hl2ss/blob/main/unity/RemoteUnityScene.cs) script to the Main Camera.

 ## References